laravel/docs/homestead.md

 ### Launch The Vagrant Box

 Once you have edited the `Homestead.yaml` to your liking, run the `homestead up` command in your terminal.
+If you installed Homestead manually are are not using the PHP `homestead` tool, simply run `vagrant up` from the directory that contains your cloned Homestead Git repository.

 Vagrant will boot the virtual machine, and configure your shared folders and Nginx sites automatically!
 To destroy the machine, you may use the `homestead destroy` command.
 For a complete list of available Homestead commands, run `homestead list`.

 Don't forget to add the "domains" for your Nginx sites to the `hosts` file on your machine!
 The `hosts` file will redirect your requests for the local domains into your Homestead environment.
 On Mac and Linux, this file is located at `/etc/hosts`.
 On Windows, it is located at `C:\Windows\System32\drivers\etc\hosts`.
 The lines you add to this file will look like the following: